GHoogerwerf/PAW/README.md

 ```
 After this we can run the pipeline
 ```
-$ snakemake -s Snakefile -cores ["amount of cores you wan to use]
+$ snakemake -s Snakefile -cores ["amount of cores you want to use]
 ```
 This will generate multiple files and plots that can be used to analyse a protein family